mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 ### Create Origin Access Identity<a name="step-create-oai"></a>

-Steps to create the Origin Access Identity (OAI) to restrict access to content that you serve from Amazon S3 buckets.l:
+Steps to create the Origin Access Identity (OAI) to be used to access the bucket through CloudFront Distribution:

 - Create the OAI and set the variable `OAI_CLODUFRONT_ID`: